plaid/npmserve/README.md

 npm install -g npmserve
 ```

-For convenience, you may want to configure the `NPMSERVE_ORIGIN`
+For convenience, you might want to configure the `NPMSERVE_ORIGIN`
-environment varaible in your `.profile` or `.bashrc`:
+environment variable in your `.profile` or `.bashrc`:

 ```
 export NPMSERVE_ORIGIN=<your_server_url>
 ```

-This will allow you to execute the commands as shown below without having to
+This will allow you to execute the commands as shown below, without having to
 specify the `NPMSERVE_ORIGIN` on each command.

 ## usage